Featured Articles

 DEALING WITH NEGATIVE PUSHBACK

-Not all app ideas will get far into the actual process, even if there is a lot of passion and enthusiasm that tries to support its growth.
+Not all app ideas will get far into the actual process, even with a lot of passion and enthusiasm to support their growth.
 At the same time, there can be several valid reasons that led you to arrive at any one feature.
 So how do we get to a place that’s good for everyone?

 It doesn’t hurt to step back, trim off excess, and revise an idea the same way you would when you’re writing an essay or shooting a ton of film.
 There will always be content that must be cut off or revisited, especially if you want to chisel your skeleton into the best product possible.

-At the end of the day, you should always be thinking about how you can benefit the user rather than how you will achieve a certain goal for their idea: user needs come first, and your personal goals second.
+At the end of the day, you should always think about how you can benefit the user rather than how you will achieve a certain goal for their idea: user needs come first, and your personal goals are secondary.

 MOBILE LIMITATIONS